Kat Naish explains how actively "practising gratitude" helped her after an MS diagnosis.

 Refocus on the positives

-Once you find these things to be grateful for, really meditate on them.
+Once you find these things to be grateful for, meditate on them.
 Build practising gratitude into your daily routine and make it a non-negotiable part of your to-do list.

 Practise makes perfect

 I understand that practising gratitude might seem difficult at first, but it gets easier over time.
 Some days are fine, but I struggle through others.